-Belize was one of the homes of the Maya, a very sophisticated and very famous ancient civilisation.
-This ancient people thrived from around 2000 BC to 1500 AD and left behind many ruins as well as many traditions that are still felt throughout Belize today.
+Belize was one of the homes of the Maya, a very sophisticated and very famous ancient civilization.
+These ancient people thrived from around 2000 BC to 1500 AD and left behind many ruins as well as many traditions that are still felt throughout Belize today.
 Part of the reason the Mayans began to decline was due to the arrival of Europeans during the 16th century.

 Belize’s coast became a popular Caribbean outpost for British pirates as it provided protective cover, as well as uninhabited land and resources.
-The British began to occupy the land in 1638 and the settlement became profitable and was a rich source of hardwoods like mahogany that were popular back in Britain.
+The British began to occupy the land in 1638 and the settlement became profitable and was a rich source of hardwoods like mahogany which was popular back in Britain.
 Although there were attempts by the Spanish to reclaim the land, it remained firmly in British control.
-The territory was officially recognised as a British colony in 1862 and was named British Honduras.
+The territory was officially recognized as a British colony in 1862 and was named British Honduras.

 During the early 20th century, a Belizean nationalism movement began to stir and the population began to set its sights on independence.
 The Second World War had a negative impact on Belize as export markets were suddenly closed causing an economic crisis that outlived the war.
 With the country in distress, anti-British sentiments began to grow and demonstrations began to occur, sometimes becoming violent.
 In the 1950s, a national independence party, the People’s United Party became active and in 1964, the country achieved internal self-government.
 In 1973, the country’s name was changed to Belize, and a further eight years later, Britain agreed to grant Belize independence.

 Despite being a relatively small country, Belize is gaining international recognition as a popular tourist destination.
 Tourism is the largest international revenue generator for the country as people come to explore the tropical climate and rich historical value.
 The many Maya ruins including Caracol, once the centre of one of the largest Maya kingdoms, attract archaeology and history buffs from around the world.